HANK SILVER

 OWNER

-As a member of the organization Carpenters Without Borders he has been lucky enough to travel the world as part of an international crew, taking part in uniquely rewarding projects - such as reconstructing a 12th-century castle bridge in Normandy using only period tools, and re-building the roof of the chapel that houses the tomb of Leonardo da Vinci.
-Hank co-led the group’s 2019 project to build a hand-hewn workshop for Mortise & Tenon Magazine - their first project in North America.
-He features prominently in the documentary film that resulted (link below).
+Working alongside carpenters from all over the world, and employing only traditional tools and methods, he has taken part in uniquely rewarding projects - such as reconstructing a 12th-century castle bridge in Normandy, and re-building the roof of the chapel that houses the tomb of Leonardo da Vinci in the Loire Valley.
+Silver co-led the group’s 2019 project to build a hand-hewn blacksmith's forge in Maine - their first project in North America.

-Hank is an active member of the Timber Framers Guild, has authored several articles for the guild journal, Timberframing, and has taught timber framing at Yestermorrow (VT) and The Heartwood School (MA).
+Silver is an active member of the Timber Framers Guild.
+He has authored several articles for the guild journal, Timberframing on a variety of subjects, including an historic survey of an unusual curved wooden bridge in Massachusetts.
+He has taught traditional American timber framing at Yestermorrow (VT) and The Heartwood School (NH), as well as courses on the French technique known as piquage (French scribing) in the US and Estonia.

 For more information about these international projects visit: